openenclave/openenclave/samples/make/helloworld.edger8r/README.md

 #include <stdio.h>
 ```

 Includes the standard CRT libraries.
-Unlike the enclave implementation that includes a special enclave proxy version of the stdio library, the host is not protected and so uses all the normal C libraries and functions.
+Unlike the enclave implementation that includes a special enclave version of the stdio library that marshals APIs to the host, the host is not protected and so uses all the normal C libraries and functions.

 ```c
 void host_helloworld()